 How to Use Resume Keywords

 If you end up with a list of 50 words after doing your initial research to identify keywords, don’t be tempted to try and shoehorn them all in.
-This strategy can easily backfire, and it’s unlikely to impress the company’s hiring committee.
+This strategy can easily backfire and is unlikely to impress the company’s hiring committee.
 When writing your resume to beat the applicant tracking systems (ATS), be selective about the terms and phrases you include – your resume should read naturally while adding the group of significant keywords.

 Use descriptive keywords when describing your past work experiences and accomplishments.
 Start your phrases in the past tense, listing them in a bulleted format.
 This method will make your statements dramatic and descriptive.
-Example descriptive words include: achieved, decreased, planned, produced, restructured, transformed, initiated, supervised, and managed.
+Example descriptive words include achieved, decreased, planned, produced, restructured, transformed, initiated, supervised, and managed.

-Examples of industry keywords include computer skills, sales plans, marketing campaigns, personnel management, employee hiring and training, human resources, teamwork environments, event coordination, professional presentations, directional drilling, client relationships, productivity increases, contract negotiations, report writing, data-driven analysis.
+Industry keywords include computer skills, sales plans, marketing campaigns, personnel management, employee hiring and training, human resources, teamwork environments, event coordination, professional presentations, directional drilling, client relationships, productivity increases, contract negotiations, report writing, data-driven analysis.

 A few examples of keywords to use in an oilfield consultant resume could include safety & regulation compliance, project management, preventative management, quality control management, vertical, directional, and horizontal drilling, production planning, process redesign, resource allocation & administration.